felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/compressed-book.jpg" position="center" caption="50 pages of pure nuggets!" >}}

 Instead of taking days to review that information, it will take me 1 hour.
 This feels almost like cheating, except it isn't!
 I worked hard for this outcome, and now I get to savour it.
 Better yet, since all the crucial information is compact and written by me and for me, the ideas assemble in my head much quicker than if I was just reading the book all over again.
+The information has been pre-digested.

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own